jonasmehl1/structural_phylogeny/README.md

 # TODOs

+- [ ] size astral pro plot by # quartets
+- [ ] treestats file
-- [ ] Some sequences fail if a sequence is all gap
+- [ ] update download data smk
-- [ ] add ALE step, chech if it works and add bl to species trees
 - [ ] What to do with astral pro trees?
-- [ ] What to do if the alignment sucks? add intermediate step

 - [ ] measure if blast singletons have different distributions compared to common hits

+# Done

-- [ ] Entropy and how it correlates with lddt, also tool to mask
+- [ ] do PAEs correlate?
 - [ ] PyPythia correlates?

-- [ ] Download dat file and parse it with R https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000000267/UP000000267_436907.dat.gz or find some other way

-- [ ] do PAEs correlate?
+- [x] add ALE step, chech if it works and add bl to species trees
-- [ ] Use Qmaker with busco single copy or mcl single copy to run qmake and compare resulting model with GTR
+- [x] Use Qmaker with busco single copy or mcl single copy to run qmake and compare resulting model with GTR: NOT NECESSARY ANYMORE

-# Done
+- [x] Entropy and how it correlates with lddt, also tool to mask
+- [x] What to do if the alignment sucks? add intermediate step
 - [x] add rscrpit analyze_runtimes
+- [X] Some sequences fail if a sequence is all gap
 - [x] add compare RF, TCS etc
 - [x] analyze apro in the same script
 - [x] Change 3 species